Learn About Butterflies Day: 8 Ways to Celebrate

 1. Study the wide range of butterflies through an online guide or identification book from a store or library to learn which butterflies inhabit your yard and how to attract them.

 2. Consider entering this digital scrapbooking contest by submitting butterfly-themed pages, whether a design element or photos.

 3. Print out some coloring pages and explore facts and photos about the life stages of a butterfly.

 4. Check out Butterfly Conservation, a British organization formed by a small group of dedicated naturalists in 1968 following the alarming decline of many beautiful butterflies.
 A symposium in April will include the latest science on how to reverse the decline of butterflies and moths, and conserve their habitats.

 5. Make a craft involving butterflies, sing about them, or do something else fun from this list of ideas.

 6. Visit an indoor butterfly exhibit, such as the Butterfly Pavilion at the Smithsonian Museum of Natural History in Washington, DC.
 Here, you can take a stroll among live butterflies and exotic plants.

 7. Plan a garden to attract butterflies to your yard, beginning with researching the flowers that they like.

-8. Explore K12‘s third-grade science activity in which students explore three distinct environments within a botanical garden.
-In each section, they learn how plants have adapted to survive and thrive.
-Which habitat(s) would butterflies would live in?
+8. Explore three distinct environments within a botanical garden and learn how plants have adapted to survive and thrive.
+Which habitat(s) would butterflies live in?

 Feel free to share an idea of your own with us by posting a comment below.